 A. Lymphocyte separation

 - Collect the blood sample from a healthy person.

 - Use Na2EDTA as an anticoagulant.

 - Separate the lymphocyte by using Ficoll Paque PLUS.

 - Use the Trypan blue to establish the concentration of viable cells.

-- Resuspend the purified lymphocytes in ice-cold freezing medium (containing RPMI 1640 medium supplemented with 50% FBS (Hyclone, Utah), 1% of 200 mM L-glutamine and 10% DMSO).
+- Resuspend the purified lymphocytes in an ice-cold freezing medium (containing RPMI 1640 medium supplemented with 50% FBS (Hyclone, Utah), 1% of 200 mM L-glutamine, and 10% DMSO).

-- Transfer the suspension to a cryovial and keep it into a freezer of -80 ℃.
+- Transfer the suspension to a cryovial and keep it in a freezer of -80 ℃.